14. Putting It Together.

 Hmmm.
 Could this be one of the reasons for his bad knees?

 “A street show!
 Oh, I’d adore to be in a street show!
-When was it, and where?”
+When, and where?”

-“You flounce by, wearing your pinafore with the big double pocket.
-I’ll tell them, if you like what you’ve heard, climb into the child’s apron, to be carried upstairs, where you will be groomed for big things.”
+“Long about sundown, you swing by in your pinafore with the big double pocket.
+I’ll tell them, if you like what you’ve heard, climb into the child’s apron.
+You’ll be carried upstairs, to be groomed for big things.”

-“Ya, that’s the better idea.
-Find Dee, gather information.
-Think things through.
-Jot notes for a killer presentation.
+“Ya, here’s the better idea – check in with Dee, gather information.
 I’ve faced many a tough sell in my time, but never like this.
 It will require all my powers of persuasion.
 An interesting exercise indeed.”

 - We know the word scarf as slang, meaning to consume greedily.
 The Collins English Dictionary says: The word is perhaps from a dialectal survival of Old English sceorfan “to gnaw, bite.”